se-edu/learningresources/contents/javascript/Javascript-modules.md

 Due to the very recent adoption of ES6 modules by browsers and there is still some browsers that do not support it, you might not be able to use ES6 modules right away in those unsupported browsers.

 There are 2 workarounds for this issue.
-You can use a _[transpiler](https://scotch.io/tutorials/javascript-transpilers-what-they-are-why-we-need-them)_ such as _[Babel](https://babeljs.io/)_ and a _[bundler](https://medium.com/@gimenete/how-javascript-bundlers-work-1fc0d0caf2da)_ such as _[Webpack](https://webpack.js.org/)_ to serve your application to those unsupported browsers or use one of the other two approaches mentioned below.
+You can use a _[transpiler](https://scotch.io/tutorials/javascript-transpilers-what-they-are-why-we-need-them)_ such as _[Babel](https://babeljs.io/)_ or a _[bundler](https://medium.com/@gimenete/how-javascript-bundlers-work-1fc0d0caf2da)_ such as _[Webpack](https://webpack.js.org/)_ to serve your application to those unsupported browsers or use one of the other two approaches mentioned below.

 A more in-depth explanation of ES6 modules can be found in the [Modules chapter of the Exploring ES6 online book](http://exploringjs.com/es6/ch_modules.html).